Node-reconfiguring multilayer networks of human brain function: Results

-Another measure of ROI reorganization are the ROI stability scores (Fig. \ref{fig:interlayer_weights_and_stabilities}, for definition of the stability scores see section \ref{section:network_analysis}).
+The stability score of an ROI is the weight of the highest-weight interlayer edge connecting the ROI to another ROI on the next layer, and it reflects how stable the ROI stays in the layer transition (Figure \ref{fig:interlayer_weights_and_stabilities}, for the definition of the stability score see section \ref{section:network_analysis}).
 Again, all Brainnetome ROIs are fully stable by definition, and random ROI assignment has only few highly stable ROIs.
-While Craddock ROIs have the highest median stability score, the weighted mean consistency and minimum correlation approaches yield the highest amount of highly stable ROIs (stability score $\gtrapprox 0.75$).
+Out of the node-reconfiguring methods, Craddock ROIs have the highest median stability score; however, the weighted mean consistency and minimum correlation approaches yield the highest amount of highly stable ROIs (they have more ROIs with stability score $\gtrapprox 0.75$, the crossover point of the curves).
 They also have fully unstable ROIs (stability score 0), a result of voxel thresholding: some voxels do not fit into any ROIs and are left out, and consequently some ROIs completely disappear.
-Many fully stable ROIs (stability score exactly 1) in the optimized parcellations have the size of one voxel (see Table \ref{table:max_stability_roi_size_distribution}), but there are also many with size greater than 5 voxels.
+The most stable ROIs have variation in their sizes: among ROIs with stability score 1, there are many different ROI sizes present (see Table \ref{table:max_stability_roi_size_distribution} in Supplementary Information).
 Therefore, the ROI landscape encompasses the full spectrum from fully unstable to fully stable ROIs, with the majority having various levels of stability.
 ROI reorganization is therefore not a trivial process, and defining ROIs as homogeneous units within the brain has to take this temporal reorganization into account.